yagopessoa/widget-noticias/README.md

+# News Widget

+A simple web app that fetches daily news, using the [News API](http://newsapi.org).
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+In order to run the project properly, you need to get an API key to be able to use the [News API](http://newsapi.org).
+After you got one, create a `.env` file in the root folder of the project and set the key into a variable, like so:

+### `REACT_APP_API_KEY=<YOUR_API_KEY>`

-In the project directory, you can run:
+After that, in the project directory, you can run:

 ### `npm start`